delta-io/delta/protocol_rfcs/managed-commits.md

 ```

 Delta clients have two choices to read such tables:
-1. A non-managed-commit aware delta implementation can read such table by listing the `_delta_log` directory and reading the delta/checkpoint/log-compaction files.
+1. Any Delta client can read such table by listing the `_delta_log` directory and reading the delta/checkpoint/log-compaction files.
    They cannot use the un-backfilled commits in `_delta_log/_commits` directory as they are not aware of the external commit-owner.
 Because of this, they may see a stale snapshot
    of the table if the recent commits are not backfilled.
     - In the above example, such delta implementation will see version 7 as the latest snapshot.